 - Commission.
 This business model is one of the most popular and transparent ones.
 You charge buyers, sellers, or both parties a certain percentage of each transaction that takes place on your platform.
-TaskRabbit, for example, takes 15% of the price paid for a certain task.
+This way, you allow both parties to use your platform for free and charge them when they get some value from it.
+TaskRabbit, for example, takes 15% of the price paid for a particular task.

 - Advertisement.
-You can allow third-party companies to promote their offerings on our platform for a specific fee.
+You can allow third-party companies to promote their offerings on your platform for a specific fee.